Call the Whale and Dolphin Emergency Hotline on 1300 136 017 immediately should you become aware of a stranded or injured whale or dolphin.

 - ship-sourced, non-biodegradable floating materials.

-Our staff carry out disentanglement operations on large whales in accordance with protocols and procedures based on international standards.
+Trained and accredited teams undertake large whale disentanglement operations in accordance with protocols and procedures based on international standards.
 It is very difficult to remove entanglements from dolphins.

 Disentanglement operations usually require less personnel than a stranding event, but are highly specialised tasks with extreme safety risks.

-Rigorous training to comply with competency standards is required to ensure the safety of all involved.
+DELWP, PV and VFA staff undergo rigorous training to comply with competency standards is required to ensure the safety of all involved.
+Following initial training they participate in a yearly reaccreditation process through undertaking on water training exercises and assessments

 Remember: whales and dolphins are protected